drewdeponte/octopusci/README.markdown

       </Directory>
     </VirtualHost>

-The above will give us the web Octopusci web interface.
+The above will give us the web OctopusCI web interface.

 If you are developing you can simply start this up by running `rackup -p whatever_port` while inside the octopusci directory where the `config.ru` file exists.

-I recommend you setup the second half of Octopusci (`octopusci-tentacles`) with God or some other monitoring system.
+I recommend you setup the second half of OctopusCI (`octopusci-tentacles`) with God or some other monitoring system.
 However, for development you can simply run `octopusci-tentacles` directoly as follows: